 The season definitely has missteps, most notably a two-episode arc where Sarah alledgedly falls for a sleazy MI-6 agent — and everybody mysteriously decides to start acting out of character.
 Chuck’s occasional tendency to feel like it’s being written by giggling adolescent boys is at its worst here.
 The season rescues Morgan from his irritating, show-stopping presence in season one, making him more sympathetic and noble, but does so at the expense of the rest of the Nerd Herd.
 Lester (Vik Sahay) and Jeff (Scott Krinsky) merely turn up to exhibit repulsive male behavior, while Anna (Julia Ling) is just completely destroyed as a character…when she’s even given any material.
 The Buy More sequences are still kind of an albatross around the show’s neck in season two, even with Tony Hale turning up to provide some quirky retail villainy.

-That said, the major plotlines and season arcs of season two are much more impressive and engaging — watching Chuck come into his own as a reluctant spy, learning a bit more about Sarah and Casey, developing the family dynamic with Ellie and Awesome, some heroic moments and character growth for Morgan, and the overarching plot of Chuck’s attempts to get “the intersect” out of his head.
+That said, the major plotlines and season arcs of season two are much more impressive and engaging as we watch Chuck come into his own as a reluctant spy, learning a bit more about his spy colleagues, developing the family dynamic with Ellie and Awesome, providing heroic moments and character growth for Morgan, and the overarching plot of Chuck’s attempts to get “the intersect” out of his head.
 There are definitely moments of emotional connect here, not on a par with, say, Buffy at its finest, but moments where the terrorist threats (or vampires) stop mattering as much as the characters’ personal struggles and interactions within the tense framework of those situations.
-I wasn’t expecting this much from Chuck when I started watching it, so it comes as a very pleasant surprise.
+I wasn’t expecting this much from Chuck when I started watching it, so it comes as a pleasant surprise.